wanderdust/newsletter/content/posts/029_securing_serverless/index.md

 ## Securing the components

 In this section we take a look at each of the components, and see how we can secure them to prevent spending a lot of money when there is unusually high traffic, or when a bad actor tries a Denial of Service attack.

+This is not the kind of post to read through in sequence, so feel free to scroll and jump up and down to find whatever may be relevant to your use cases.

 ### S3 Buckets